 This information is sent in the 'x-cld-error' HTTP header, and you can see the value by using your browser's web developer tools to examine the request and response for the image which didn't load correctly.

 HTTP status codes

-The HTTP status codes also indicate the reason a request was not successful, and for the most common error codes, there are likely reasons that the error occurred
+HTTP status codes also indicate the reason a request was not successful.
+Below are some of the most common error codes and likely reasons why the error occurred.

 400 - Bad Request

 A 400 - Bad Request error is often returned when the delivery URL is invalid or not in the correct format/structure.
 For example, you will receive this error if you attempt to use a transformation key or value that doesn't exist or is not valid (e.g 'ab_cd' or width 0 - 'w_0').

 Another reason can be if you attempt to use syntactically valid but conflicting transformations options.
 For instance, attempting to use the Automatic Gravity (g_auto) transformation with a crop mode that isn't compatible with it.

 Finally, another common reason is if your delivery URL is not in the right structure, such as if your cloud_name comes after the 'resource_type' (e.g. image) and 'type' (upload) or if the transformation options are added in the middle of the public_id.
 You can find out more details about the structure of Cloudinary URLs in the following section of our documentation: